Explore some common issues faced by Hotpepper users and administrators, and learn how to resolve them.

 packaged_datasets_location in Hotpepper's configuration file (

 config.toml).
 These are required settings, and the application will not start without them.
-To see a sample configuration file for Hotpepper, visit On-premise Survival Guide: Get and Configure Deepgram Products.
+To see a sample configuration file for Hotpepper, visit On-Premise Guide: Get and Configure Deepgram Products.

 When you configure Hotpepper using the